mschuchard/jenkins-devops-libs/README.md

 Additionally, you can pare down the libraries available from this repo and then load those in yourself from your own git repo or otherwise.

 ## TODO
 - Puppet
 - Serverspec
+- new File in utils not permitted by jenkins groovy security
 - Else, replace all `sh` with API where possible and abstract common methods into utils.